yugr/rust-slides/talk.md

   - same optimizer (LLVM)

 Important caveats:
-  - make sure that (default) target CPU is the same
   - make sure to build with `--release` :)
+  - make sure that (default) target CPU is the same (especially JIT languages like Java are equivalent to `-C target-cpu=native`)

 # Rust performance issues